C.D. Veracruz: 2019 disaffiliation

 After enduring a 41-game winless run dating from September 2018 to October 2019, multiple reports of players not receiving payment, an in-game protest against Tigres UANL in the Apertura 2019, where they conceded 3 goals in the first 8 minutes, and repeated discontent with owner Fidel Kurri, the FMF officially disaffiliated Veracruz from the Liga MX following the Apertura 2019.
 Their players became free agents, free to sign with any club, and their women's team was also kicked out of the Liga MX Femenil.
 All other branches of the club, including its academies and reserves, dissolved as well.
 As a result, the Liga MX began the Clausura 2020 with only 18 teams.

 2020 reestablishment of reserves

 In 2020, their former reserve team (2013–2016), Atlético Veracruz, was one of the teams reestablished to play in the Liga de Balompié Mexicano.
-On February 10, 2021, the club announced its retirement from the LBM to seek integration into the FMF, with the aim of being able to participate in the Liga de Expansión MX as of the 2021–22 season.
+On February 10, 2021, the club announced its retirement from the LBM to seek integration into the Mexican Football Federation (FMF), with the aim of being able to participate in the Liga de Expansión MX as of the 2021–22 season.
 Subsequently, the team decided to redirect their application and began the procedure to join the Liga Premier de México.
 On May 23, 2022, the Club Deportivo Veracruz Facebook page published a statement stating that they had finally paid all their debts.
-Also, they stated that the Mexican Football Federation had falsely accused them of having debt, and opened a lawsuit against the Mexican Football Federation for wrongful disaffiliation, looking to return to the Liga MX if the case is won.
+Also, they stated that the FMF had falsely accused them of having debt, and opened a lawsuit against the FMF for wrongful disaffiliation, looking to return to the Liga MX if the case is won.